CluedIn-io/CluedIn.Documentation/docs/040-integration/additional-operations-on-records/080-preview.md

     ![clear-content.gif](../../assets/images/integration/additional-operations/clear-content.gif)

-     After records are deleted, you can send more data to the endpoint.
+     After records are deleted, you can send more data to the ingestion endpoint.